How to Build Credit from 500 to 700

 In many states, making even a tiny token payment, or merely acknowledging the debt over the phone, can accidentally restart the statute of limitations, legally allowing the collector to sue you.

-Before paying an old collection, request a written debt validation letter and check your state's laws to see if the debt is "time-barred".
+Before paying an old collection, be sure to always request a written debt validation letter and check your state's laws to see if the debt is "time-barred".
+In some cases, you may get rid of collection marks without paying.

 If the debt is legitimate and recent, you can try negotiating a "pay-for-delete" agreement, where you agree to pay the balance if the collector agrees in writing to remove the negative mark from your report entirely.